FORK WORKS: ESR SUSPENSION’S KTM AER FORK MOD

 WHAT IS AMAZING IS THAT ESR IS A TINY SUSPENSION SHOP.
 EARL DOES THINGS THE OLD-FASHIONED WAY—NO WEBSITE, NO FACEBOOK PAGE, NO HIGH-PAID PRO TEST RIDERS; JUST HAPPY CUSTOMERS

-Spring forward two years and suddenly we started hearing great things about ESR’s WP AER air-fork mods.
+Spring forward a couple years years and we started hearing the same buzz about ESR’s WP AER air-fork mods.
 We decided to give ESR a second try.
 We asked Earl to explain what he does to the AER forks: “Factory settings are not suited for every rider.
 Think of suspension in the same way you think of buying a suit.
 One size does not fit all.
 When doing suspension, we tailor the setup for each rider’s weight, height and skill level.
 I think that the WP 48mm AER air forks are very good for production-line forks, but they could be better at both low- and high-speed damping.
 The mid-valve is the most important component of the fork, because this is where mid-stroke harshness comes from.
 I wanted our AER forks to float over the ground, keep the front wheel tracking and iron out the harsh feedback.
 In stock trim, the AER’s rebound is managed by a small-diameter shim that controls bleed.
 Unfortunately, this design causes blow-by on the compression stroke, making the forks feel like they are busy.
 We replace the mid-valve piston and piston band.
 Then, we add our customized compression and rebound valving.
 We’re very proud of our AER mods, because they build on what we did with 4CS.”

 How did the ESR mods work?
 We took the Ohlins TCX forks off of our 2018 Husqvarna FC450 and put ESR-valved AER air forks on.
 Truthfully, the test riders felt that the ESR forks were on par with both the Ohlins and Cone Valve forks.
 They didn’t have that air-fork feel through the braking bumps where most air forks feel like they are dancing around.
 Better yet, the plushness of the valving helped the AER forks feel more linear in their stroke.
 We loved the feel of these forks.
 Plus, they are 3 pounds lighter than coil-spring forks.
 What is amazing is that ESR is a tiny suspension shop.
 Earl does things the old-fashioned way—no website, no Facebook page, no high-paid Pro test riders; just happy customers.
 ESR takes each fork it works on seriously, because it doesn’t have an assembly line of forks.
 It just works on one fork at a time.